joakim/iota-uri-scheme/README.md

 ## Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

 ### Important rules for handling URIs

 IOTA clients **MUST NOT** act on URIs without getting the user's authorization.